 Should I Apply?

 Students are admitted who are strong academically, show an aptitude for research, and whose interests match well with the interests of a program faculty member.
 Students who are particularly interested in working with a specific faculty member are encouraged to contact that faculty member.
-Students whose interests do not coincide with the foci of the developmental program will generally not be considered for admission.
+Students whose interests do not coincide with the foci of the program will generally not be considered for admission.

 Several items are required before an application is complete.
 These include the Graduate School application, transcripts of all previous academic work and three letters of recommendation.
-The Psychology Subject Test isrecommended, but is not required.
+The Psychology Subject Test is recommended, but is not required.
 The TOEFL is required for most international students.
 More specific details on what is needed, where to obtain the appropriate forms and/or how to submit required information is available in the graduate section of the department website and the HFAC brochure.